Mac-STAT/Stat155Notes/docs/03-linear-regression.md

 Aligning with our goals, we'd like to the model to:

 - have small prediction errors
-- accurate capture the relationship that explains variation in the outcome
+- accurately capture the relationship that explains variation in the outcome

 ### Prediction